sonos/torch-to-nnef/CONTRIBUTING.md

     git checkout -b name-of-your-bugfix-or-feature
     ```

+    Try to follow this prefix naming convention:
+    * `feat/`  for features branch (new operators, new handlers ...)
+    * `fix/`  for bugfixes and hotfixes branch
+    * `chore/`  for versions bump, CI/CD, packaging, ...

     Now you can make your changes locally.

 6. When you're done making changes, check that your changes pass the